Nourou78/MyProjectWeek4/README.md

 My course project for coursera on week 4
 Here is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following:

-a/Download the dataset if it does not already exist in the working directory b/Load the activity and feature info c/Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation d/Loads the activity and subject data for each dataset, and merges those columns with the dataset e/Merges the two datasets
+##Download the dataset if it does not already exist in the working directory
+##Load the activity and feature info
+c/Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation d/Loads the activity and subject data for each dataset, and merges those columns with the dataset e/Merges the two datasets